cezartrancanau/CTDesk/README.md

 ---

-CTDesk is a lightweight Help Desk application designed to demonstrate a complete ticket management workflow with authentication, role-based authorization, customer support, and administrative tools.
+CTDesk is a lightweight Help Desk application designed to demonstrate a complete ticket management workflow with authentication, role-based authorization, customer support and administrative tools.